 With these resolutions, you can troubleshoot SQL error 824.
 However, there are some disadvantages associated with these methods.
 All of them being manual, are lengthy and will consume a lot of your time.
 Plus, they involve risk of data loss and as well as failure due to lack of technical expertise.

-- Recovers objects, such as tables, triggers, keys, rules, indexes, defaults, and the rest
+- Recovers objects, such as tables, triggers, keys, rules, indexes, defaults, and other databases objects

 - Recovers ‘deleted table records’ from the SQL Server